bcoles/kasld/docs/usage.md

 components that independently produced the finding.
 The components are named individually under `-v`.

+The markdown report (`-m`) carries a section under the same heading that answers a different question, and the difference is deliberate.
+It reports one row per **section** — the address range observed for it, with the contributing components named rather than counted — over a wider set: the readout lists only regions whose position is a resolved quantity, so physical DRAM and MMIO extents appear in the markdown report and in the `-v` address-space diagram but not in the readout's table.
+Where a markdown row spans a resolved base and an interior sample it states the extent those two together witness, which is not a range the engine resolved; the readout splits the same evidence into a `base` row and an `interior` row because it is answering about position rather than extent.

 Terms in this readout (slide, directmap, coupling, slot, search space) are defined in the [kaslr.md glossary](kaslr.md#glossary); the engine vocabulary behind them (quantity, estimate, honest top) is in the